cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Are you a living being?
 - Is person human beings like you
 - Are you a person or a chatbot?
+- Nga you reply quickly are you human or computer
 - Is this a human typing?
 - Are you a person or a robot?
 - Are you a person?